History, tradition, architecture ... the fishing villages that dot the Asturian coast are a must visit. Here´s a list with some of the most beautiful.

 Puerto de Vega

-The last town on our list of fishing villages in Asturias is Puerto de Vega.
-It is famous for having been visited by Melchor Gaspar de Jovellanos, a well-known Asturian illustrator who found shelter here after a shipwreck.
-He died in the town in 1811.
+And, finally, in this list of fishing villages in Asturias we couldn´t stop including Puerto de Vega.
+In its history stands out the presence of Melchor Gaspar de Jovellanos, a renowned Asturian illustrator who took refuge here after surviving a shipwreck.
+Finally he ended up dying in the village in 1811.